tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

-it's possible to register custom class (say, AR model) as a dry type (in the same dry container where built-in types are registered) so that it can be used in validation rules afterwards:
+it's possible to register custom class (say, AR model) as a dry type (in the same dry container where built-in types are registered) so that it can be used in validation rules:

 ```ruby
 schema = Dry::Validation.Schema do